-To control this optimization use the --remove, --no\remove, --first, --last, and --keep linker options.
+To control this optimization, use the --remove, --no\remove, --first, --last, and --keep linker options.

 Unused section elimination requires an entry point.
-Therefore, if there is no entry point specified for an image, use the --entry linker option to specify an entry point and permit unused section elimination to work, if it is enabled.
+Therefore, if no entry point is specified for an image, use the --entry linker option to specify an entry point.